-The vehicle must be equipped with two master switches.
-Each switch must stop the engine.
-The international electrical symbol consisting of a red spark on a white-edged blue triangle must be affixed in close proximity to each switch with the "OFF" position of the switch clearly marked.
+(A) The vehicle must be equipped with two (2) master switches.
+Actuating either switch must stop the engine.

+(B) The international electrical symbol consisting of a red spark on a white-edged blue triangle must be affixed in close proximity to each switch.